 Songs

 Sometimes, I let kids pick one song to sing and we sing and sign it quietly together.
-I try encourage not to get too wild and into dancing.
+I try to encourage them not to get too wild and into dancing.
 My kids love to dance.

 Night Light and White Noise

-We have been using this bed time routine for a really long time now and it helps.
+We have been using this bedtime routine for a really long time now and it helps.

 Rima Cornish